Education in Malawi

 Primary education takes 8 years (Standards 1 to 8) and falls in the category of basic education which is meant to equip children with basic knowledge and skills to allow them to function as competent and productive citizens in a free society when they grow up.
 The primary education cycle is categorised into: 1) the infant level which comprises of the first two years of formal school education; 2) junior primary comprising of the next three to five years; and 3) senior primary consisting of standards 6 to 8.
 Pupils who are able to reach standard 8 sit the Primary School Leaving Certificate Examination (PSLCE), which determines their eligibility for entry into secondary school.
 The PSLCE examinations are jointly set, conducted and marked by the Ministry of Education and the Malawi National Examinations Board (MANEB).
 Pupils have to pass well and get selected if they are to attend secondary school education in a government secondary school.

 The financing of primary education in Malawi is largely the responsibility of the Government.
-External donors continue to play a significant role in education financing, especially with regard to the purchase of teaching materials, equipment, and furniture and the building of educational institutions, their renovation and maintenance.
+External donors continue to play a significant role in education financing, especially the purchase of teaching materials, equipment, and furniture and the building of educational institutions, their renovation and maintenance.
 All of Malawi's primary schools have been deemed Community Schools, which in effect places the community in a position of central partnership with the Government.
-Local communities and parents are increasingly playing a role in educational finance especially with regard to sharing in the cost of buildings and their maintenance, transport to schools, uniforms, learning materials and extra-curricular activities.
+Local communities and parents are increasingly playing a role in educational finance especially sharing in the cost of buildings and their maintenance, transport to schools, uniforms, learning materials and extra-curricular activities.
 Community participation is particularly significant at the primary level where more than 75% of Malawi's primary schools have been built with the support of local communities.

 Children's Attitude to Education